bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~~

-Negation of a point can be required after fetching an R2 point from the table T. To negate an R2 point (N, D, E, F)
+Negation of a point can be required after fetching an R2 point from
+the table T. To negate an R2 point (N, D, E, F) one computes (D, N, E
-one computes (D, N, E ,-F).
-It is important to do this (as well as the table lookup) in constant time, and without differences
+,-F).
+It is important to do this (as well as the table lookup) in
-in the patterns of memory accesses.
+constant time, and without differences in the patterns of memory
+accesses depending on which values are used.

 The multiplication algorithm above only works properly for N-torsion
 points.
 Implementations for Diffie-Hellman key exchange (and similar